colinkeenan/rentap.js/README.md

     ```ps1
     if (!(Test-Path "~\AppData\Local\Temp\rentap-server-running")) {
       Start-Job -FilePath "~\rentap-server.ps1"
-      sleep 4
+      sleep 5
     }
     Start -FilePath "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" -ArgumentList "--profile-directory=Default --app-id=onobjhkphejolhnnbkgckmkjhpoelkgh"
+    cd ~\nodejs\node_modules\rentap
     ```
-  My Windows computer is slow, so I added a `sleep 4`.
-This line may not be necessary, or 4 may be too long or too short - experiment.
+    My Windows computer is slow, so I added a `sleep 5`.
+This line may not be necessary, or 5 may be too long or too short - experiment.

 7. Create `~\rentap-server.ps1` with the following code in it:

     ```ps1
     cd ~\nodejs\node_modules\rentap
     npm start > "~\AppData\Local\Temp\rentap-server-running"
-    ```

-8. Create `~\rentap-stop.ps1` with the following code in it:

-    ```ps1
-    npm stop
     rm "~\AppData\Local\Temp\rentap-server-running"
     ```
+    The `rentap-server-running` file won't be deleted until the server is stopped with `npm stop` in the window showing the server is running.

 9. Go back to the window showing the `Rental Application` shortcut, right click it, and choose Properties.
 10. Delete the highlighted "Target" and insert the following:

     ```ps1
-    C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -File C:\Users\Colin\rentap.ps1
+    C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -NoExit -File C:\Users\Colin\rentap.ps1
     ```
     Of course, replace "Colin" with your username.

-11. Turns out Windows doesn't delete the contents of `~\AppData\Local\Temp\` on reboot, so it's necessary to create a script to delete `rentap-server-running` and put it in the startup folder.
+11. Turns out Windows doesn't delete the contents of `~\AppData\Local\Temp\` on reboot, so it's necessary to create a script to delete `rentap-server-running` and put it in the startup folder (in case the computer reboots before `rentap-server.ps1` has the chance to delete the file).
     1. Create `~\rentap-not-running.ps1` with just one line:

     ```ps1